Logan City: Governance

 At the federal level, the majority of the city's population is represented by the electorate of Rankin.
 First proclaimed in 1984, Rankin has elected a member of the Labor Party at every election since inception.
-The newer parts of Logan are within the Forde, while Moreton and Oxley contain small portions of Logan City closer to Brisbane.
+The newer parts of Logan are within Forde, while Moreton and Oxley contain small portions of Logan City closer to Brisbane.
 The Division of Wright, created in 2010, contains many of the rural areas in the southern part of the city.

 Council

 Logan City Council is divided and consists of 12 councillors and a popularly elected mayor.
 Councillors are not officially endorsed by political parties, but are required to declare current memberships of political parties, bodies, associations and trade or professional organisations.

 The council administers local infrastructure including 6 public pools, more than 900 parks, 7 cemeteries and a waste treatment plant at Browns Plains that provides gas-powered cogeneration power to about 2,000 homes.